jeffmer/JeffsBangleAppsDev/apps/multiclock/README.md

 *BTN3* - switches to the previous clock face.

 ## Adding a new face
-Clock faces are described in javascript storage files named `name.face.app`.
+Clock faces are described in javascript storage files named `name.face.js`.
 For example, the Analog Clock Face is described in `ana.face.js`.
 These files have the following structure:

 ```
 (() => {